zroe1/toy-models-of-superposition/README.md

 ### Phase changes:

+<b><i>This part section of the paper is still being developed.
+The information below is what I have found so far, but I expect to
+further develop these findings in the near future.
+In particular, by using more exact statistical methods, I plan to construct a more exact empirical phase diagram for the ReLU models studied.</i></b>

-The authors of <i>Toy Models of Superposition</i> claim that transitions from different interal structures within a model can be thought of as phase changes.
+The authors of <i>Toy Models of Superposition</i> claim that transitions from different internal structures within a model can be thought of as phase changes.
-The graphic below shows three phase diagrams.
-Note that I found that when training a group of ReLU models, they do not align with the theoretical phase diagram.
+The graphic below shows three phase diagrams for one-neuron-models.
+Note that I found that when training a group of ReLU models (ReLU($W^TWx + b$)), they do not align with the theoretical phase diagram.
-The overall trend and shape, however is somewhat consistent.
-I also trained a group of linear models and found similar results despite the fact that, in theory, linear models should not represent any features in superpostion.
+The overall trend and shape the phase transitions, however, is somewhat consistent.
+I also trained a group of linear models ($W^TWx + b$) and found similar results despite the fact that, in theory, linear models should not represent any features in superposition.
 This all illustrates that even if a model "should" do something, it may not unless the conditions are highly favorable.

 This part of the paper was perhaps the most difficult.
 It involved training 1,000,000 one-neuron ReLU models and 100,000 one-neuron linear models.